oracle/terraform-provider-oci/website/docs/r/objectstorage_replication_policy.html.markdown

 * `destination_bucket_name` - (Required) The bucket to replicate to in the destination region.
 Replication policy creation does not automatically create a destination bucket.
 Create the destination bucket before creating the policy.
 * `destination_region_name` - (Required) The destination region to replicate to, for example "us-ashburn-1".
 * `name` - (Required) The name of the policy.
-* `delete_object_in_destination_bucket` - (Required) The flag that indicates user understand they will delete the objects in destination bucket, it will be "ACCEPT" or "DECLINE"
 * `namespace` - (Required) The Object Storage namespace used for the request.